John M. Engelbrecht

 Mr. Engelbrecht earned his B.S. from Concordia University, Seward, Nebraska, and his M.Ed in Guidance and Counseling from Lincoln University, Jefferson City, Missouri.
 His leadership skills have been honed through a long affiliation with Association for Lutheran Secondary Schools where Lutheran administrators teach and guide upcoming Lutheran administrators and completion of the Van Lumen Educational Fellows Program.

 Mr. Erich Ahlers was Calvary’s first Called principal and teacher.
-In addition to serving as principal, he currently teaches Keyboarding, Web Design/ Desktop Publishing, Yearbook Design, Digital Photography, and Algebra 1.
-He received his B.A. in Math Education from Concordia University, Mequon, Wisconsin, in 1998.
-Mr. Ahlers accomplished his Masters in Educational Administration from Concordia University, Austin, TX in 2006.
-He taught seven years at Lutheran High North in Houston, TX before accepting the call to serve as Teacher and Principal here at Calvary Lutheran High School.
+In addition to serving as principal, he currently teaches Keyboarding, Web Design/ Desktop Publishing, and Yearbook Design.
+In 1998, he received his B.A. in Math Education from Concordia University Mequon in Wisconsin.
+Mr. Ahlers accomplished his Masters in Educational Administration from Concordia University, Austin, Texas in 2006.
+He taught seven years at Lutheran High North in Houston, Texas before accepting the call to serve as Teacher and Principal here at Calvary Lutheran High School.

-Mrs. Denise Crider currently teaches Career Preparation, Personal Finance, Study Skills, American Government, Leadership/Service, Cadet teaching, American History, World History and Physical Education.
+Mrs. Denise Crider currently teaches ACT Preparation, Economics, Career Preparation, Personal Finance, Leadership/Service, Cadet teaching, American History and World History.
 After school, Mrs. Crider heads up Future Teachers of America (FTA), Key Club, coordinates many of Calvary’s service projects, and serves as college guidance.
 After receiving a B.A. in History from Northeast Missouri State University, she completed a teacher certification program at Lincoln University.
 She is certified in the following areas: English, Social Studies, Elementary Education, and Adult Education and Literacy.
 She has been teaching for nineteen years in the central Missouri area and has taught at Calvary since it began.

 Mr. David Jungmeyer received his A.A. from St. Paul’s College, Concordia, Missouri in 1968, and his B.S. in Education, Biology major, from Concordia Teachers College, Seward, Nebraska in 1970.
 After teaching in Lutheran schools in Sheboygan, Wisconsin, Hastings, Nebraska, and San Francisco, California, he and his wife, Beth, also a Seward grad, moved back to his home state of Missouri where he taught at California R-1 High School, California, Missouri, until his retirement in 2008.
 He received his MA in Science Education from Northeast Missouri State University, Kirksville.
 Mr. Jungmeyer has served on many state-wide committees, has conducted workshops throughout the state and has taught at the collegiate level several summers at McMurray University, Abilene, Texas.
-Mr. Jungmeyer teaches Biology, Chemistry, Conceptual Physics, Earth Science and after school is busy with Science Club/Chess Club.
+Mr. Jungmeyer teaches Biology, Chemistry, Conceptual Physics, Earth Science, and College Biology.
 After 40 years of teaching David is happy to have made full circle teaching once again in the Lutheran system.
 He enjoys his students and his classes at Calvary.

-“Senora” Luetkemeyer teaches senior level speech and Spanish levels I and II, and serves as the faculty advisor for Student Government.
+“Senora” Luetkemeyer teaches senior level speech and Spanish levels I and II, and serves as the faculty advisor for Student Government and the Scholar Bowl team.
 She is a graduate of Central Methodist University with a degree in Secondary Education in the areas of Spanish and Social Studies.
 She studied Spanish in the Insituto Cultural in Oaxaca, Mexico.
 She is an active member of St. John’s Lutheran Church in Schubert, where she serves in Vacation Bible School and weekday school.

 Mrs. Becky Engelbrecht joined Calvary Lutheran High School as the Administrative Assistant in July, 2007.
 Although her duties are numerous, she loves the day-to-day activities of the school.
 Serving the needs of Calvary’s students and administration puts all of her education and past experiences to good use!